paul-grassi/800-63A-ImplGuide/4_Resolution.md

 Fuzzy matching is effective only when the degree of confidence in the inexact match of a single attribute can be supported by the matching of additional attributes that belong to the same identity.
 The following table can be used as a guideline for CSP’s to consider when using fuzzy matching to resolve identities.
 As an example if two of the attributes listed below have a confidence score of 95% and the third is at 100%, the total confidence level is just over 90%; if all three are at 95% overall confidence falls to 86% and if all three are above 98.5% overall confidence exceeds 95.5%.

+> Do we have a reference to point to?
+This is good stuff, but we need a reference and we need to avoid to some extent normative sounding language.

 <table><tbody>
 <tr><th>Attribute</th><th>Check</th><th>Rule</th></tr>
 <tr><td>Name</td><td><ol><li>Align all fields.<li>Match with replacements, abbreviations.<li>Produce overall score as %.</ol></td><td rowspan=3>Multiply scores, compare to 90%.</td></tr>